 My name is Sarah Abigail Pearson (BA Hons, MA) and I am the founder and director of Pear Projects.

 Pear Projects is a small business designed at bringing Mobility, Movement and Fitness to the community.
-There are several different ways in which I achieve that; via Movement Mobility classes in care homes, as a Power Plate® instructor (for all abilities but specifically post natal women), as an ante and post natal trainer and as a Holistic Core Restore® Ambassador.
+There are several different ways in which I achieve that; via Movement Mobility classes in care homes, as a Power Plate® instructor (for all abilities but specifically post natal women), as an ante and post natal trainer and as a Holistic Core Restore® coach.

 I come from a dance background and focus on improving confidence and esteem in any individual client, along with their fitness and health.
 I danced from a young age with ballet and tap classes, however, it wasn’t until my teens that I really started to pursue it.
 I joined the hip hop Alter Ego Dance Company back when I was 17 and was offered a place at The University of Chichester for a BA (Hons) Degree in Dance shortly after.
 During my time at The University of Chichester I excelled in contemporary dance and found myself not only in demand for peers work but also becoming an original member of the Chichester Collective (led by Lila Dance for students who highly achieved).
 I worked hard and became a member of 3Fall the undergraduate touring company, and was lucky enough to perform works by; Stuart Waters, Lila Dance, Paula Conduit and Cai Tomos.